-Royalty and celebrities look on as Harry and Meghan marry
+Just Married!
+Prince Harry and Meghan Markle declared husband and wife

 “It is patently obvious - the more you say, the more you can be examined,” said royal historian Hugo Vickers.
 “Everything moves on gradually - but there are certain risks, and there is a lot to be said for maintaining the mystique.”

-Additional reporting by Cassandra Garrison, Estelle Shirbon, Marie-Louise Gumuchian and Costas Pitas; writing by Guy Faulconbridge and Michael Holden; editing by Kevin Liffey and Giles Elgood
+Additional reporting by Cassandra Garrison, Estelle Shirbon, Marie-Louise Gumuchian and Costas Pitas; writing by Guy Faulconbridge and Michael Holden; editing by Kevin Liffey